-How does a covert narcissist differ from an overt narcissist?
+How does a covert narcissist differ from an overt or grandiose narcissist?

-Unlike the overt narcissist, the covert narc will not necessarily display narcissistic behavior that is immediately recognizable.
+Unlike the overt or grandiose narcissist, the covert narcissist will not necessarily display narcissistic behavior that is immediately recognizable.

 While he’ll have the standard grandiose fantasies for his life – all of which are sure to be unrealistic and self-centered, not to mention grandiose and inflated, he will believe that his dreams are unrealistic and unattainable.

-He will even feel guilty for wanting what he wants, and somehow this inner conflict leads him to a suppression of his feelings as a whole.
+He will even feel guilty for wanting what he wants, and somehow this inner conflict leads him to suppress his feelings as a whole.